Can the Government Fund Religious Schools?

 Can religious schools receive government funding?

-Proponents of government funding of religious charter schools point to several recent U.S. Supreme Court decisions in which the majority sided with parents and religious institutions challenging state policies preventing them from accessing education-related funds available for secular recipients.
+However, proponents of government funding of religious charter schools point to several recent Supreme Court decisions in which the majority sided with parents and religious institutions challenging state policies preventing them from accessing education-related funds available for secular recipients.

 In June 2022, in Carson v.
 Makin, the high court held that when governments choose to subsidize private schools, they must allow such funds to pay for religious schools.
-A majority of current justices appear to believe that excluding religious groups from government programs is a violation of the First Amendment’s free exercise clause.
-Although court precedents prohibit direct funding of religion under the establishment clause, the current court could decide that if the state funds secular public charter schools, religious public charter schools cannot be excluded from such funding.
+Based on Carson v.
+Makin, a majority of current justices appear to believe that excluding religious groups from government programs is a violation of the First Amendment’s free exercise clause.
+Although courts have prohibited government funding of religion under the establishment clause, the Supreme Court could ultimately decide that if the state funds secular public charter schools, religious public charter schools cannot be excluded from such funding.

 To understand what is at stake in the dispute over tax support for religious charter schools, a bit of history is needed.